 - It happens 99% because of some sort of restriction.
 TRUST ME ON THIS.

 - Our body needs to adapt to changes ALL THE TIME.
 Physical changes (chronic illness, exercise, age, etc), hormonal changes, stress and so much more.
 Our body WILL TELL what and when it needs a certain food and the amounts.

 - You can't outsmart your body.
 Your body ALWAYS knows.

-- If you feel comfort in eating something: GO FUCKING EAT IT AND STOP JUDGING YOURSELF.
+- If you feel comfort in eating something: GO EAT IT AND STOP JUDGING YOURSELF.